NinaZumel/dark_tales_sleuth/content/victor-rousseau/amulet-of-marduk.md

 "Expiating her crime," Doctor Immanuel answered.
 "Doubtless as a thief and outcast—*faugh*, don't let us pursue that matter, Tarrant.
 She's won through all of that, poor girl.
 You're going to keep and help her, Tarrant, aren't you?"

 And Tarrant promised.

+---
+Part of the series [*Phileas Immanuel, Tracer of Egos*](/pages/victor-rousseau/#dr-phileas-immanuel-tracer-of-egos)

+Illustration from *The Evening Republican* Jan.
+31, 1917.
+Source: [Hoosier State Chronicles](https://newspapers.library.in.gov/?a=d&d=EVRP19170131.2.23&e=-------en-20--1--txt-txIN-------)